kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 }
 ```

-# Glue it all together with script
+# Glue it all together

 Finally, the outcome of it is as follow: